-This command lets you switch off the device.
+This command lets you switch off the device remotely.
 In case of passcode protected devices, device must be unlocked at least once after switching it on, for MDM to contact and manage the device.
 Applicable only for Supervised iOS devices running iOS 10.3 and above and macOS.

 |ANDROID OS VERSION||DESCRIPTION||